 “Speaking of ancestral rights…”

-Philip met her gaze steadily.
 He had known this was coming.
 The Queen never rode this far for good news.

 “My queen,” Philip said, “I’ve spent six years on this campaign.
 If we reacquire land lost to conquest, it’s equal to new acquisition.
 Ancestral rights become moot.”

 “In theory,” the Queen replied.
 “But many sages disagree.
-They argue that occupation doesn’t erase a family’s claim — or their children’s.”
+They argue that occupation doesn’t erase a family’s claim—or their children’s.”

 “I’m not sure I agree that decades of possession are equal to temporary occupation,” Philip said.

 “Indeed,” she said.
 “That is the dispute in a nutshell.
 But I’m not here to adjudicate legality.
-I’m here to propose a different resolution — one that avoids dissatisfaction on all sides.”
+I’m here to propose a different resolution—one that avoids dissatisfaction on all sides.”

 Philip blinked.